 Visbot is one of the oldest Magecart payment skimmers: it steals customer data and credit cards.
 The first case was documented as early as March 2015.
 But being publicly discussed did not stop it from spreading.
 We conducted a global research into 300.000 Magento stores and found active Visbot infections on 6691 stores.

-How’s that possible?
-Contrary to other skimming malware, Visbot nestles itself in code running on the server.
+How is that possible?
+Contrary to other skimming malware, Visbot inject itself in code running on the server.
 This makes it harder to detect from the outside, as the malware operates completely invisible for anyone but the store owner.
-And many store owners are not equipped to detect these security breaches.
+And many store owners are not equiped to detect these kind of compromises.

 How Visbot works

 For devs, here’s a beautified copy

 Visbot injects itself into existing PHP code.
 It stays dormant until data is entered by store visitors (an order or a password).
 Submitted data is then encrypted and saved to a fake image file.
 This “image” is then later retrieved by the perpetrator and sold on the black market.

 - Stores usually have a thousands of images, so fetching an odd one is not suspicious.